11ty/11ty-website/src/docs/dev-server.md

 {% tableofcontents %}

-Eleventy 2.0 bundles a brand new default development server.
+The Eleventy 2.0 release bundles a new development server.
 Check out the [`11ty/eleventy-dev-server` repository on GitHub](https://github.com/11ty/eleventy-dev-server).

 At time of release, this new server helps Eleventy by: